 - Bring a medium sized pot of water to a boil.
 Trim both ends of green beans, but keep them whole.
 (I trim by grabbing a handful of beans in the center and then standing them up on the cutting board, letting them fall so the ends are even.)

 - When the water is boiling, stir in the salt and add the green beans.
 Cook for 3-4 minutes, or until they are barely tender-crisp.
 (The original recipe said 3 minutes, but we let them go for another minute.)
 Drain beans and rinse with cold water; then let them drain well.

 - While the beans are cooking whisk together the Tahini, lemon juice, minced garlic, and olive oil to make the sauce.
+(I used my fresh-frozen lemon juice.
 Taste to see if you’d like more garlic; then season to taste with salt and fresh ground black pepper.
 Wash and coarsely chop the parsley if using.

 - To serve, arrange the beans on a serving dish, drizzle sauce over and garnish with the parsley.
 Serve hot.

 Recipe adapted very slightly from Fine Cooking.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: